In Old Santa Fe: Plot

 A cowboy named Kentucky Ken (Ken Maynard) and his sidekick, Cactus (George "Gabby" Hayes), meet a beautiful woman named Lila Miller (Evalyn Knapp) when her car accidentally goes off the road.
 Lila's father, Charlie Miller (H. B. Warner), owns the dude ranch where Ken and Cactus intend to enter their prize horse Tarzan in a gruelling canyon race.
 Two other men, Chandler and Tracy, have also arrived for the race.
 They are also plotting to blackmail Charlie, who has a secret criminal past, for half of his gold mine and ranch operation earnings.
 Chandler also hopes that his blackmail scheme will force Charlie into granting him permission to marry Lila, who is showing a definite interest in Ken.
-Charlie refuses to be bullied, however, and claims he was innocent of the crime.
+Charlie refuses to be bullied, however, and claims he was innocent of the crime Chandler is trying to blackmail him for.

 Before the race, Chandler and Tracy trick the gambling-prone Cactus into a wager in which Tarzan will be the prize if Ken loses the race.
 To assure their victory, Tracy sets up a trip-wire on the course, which injures Tarzan and allows Tracy to win the race.
 After he discovers the broken wire and suspects foul play, Ken refuses to give up his horse to Chandler.
 Shamed by his foolish behavior, Cactus vows to identify the saboteur, whose boot prints he discovers in the ground near the wire.

 Meanwhile, Tracy double-crosses Chandler by robbing the ranch stagecoach carrying a shipment of Charlie's gold.
 During the robbery, the driver is killed.
 Ken, who is trying to catch the bandits, is jailed for the crime after Tracy implicates him to the sheriff.
 With the help of Cactus and Tarzan, Ken escapes from jail and arrives at the ranch just as Chandler shoots Tracy.
 Again, Ken is suspected of the killing.
 After Cactus arrives with proof that Tracy's boots match the prints found on the racecourse, Ken tricks Chandler into a confession by claiming he possesses a damning note left by Tracy.

 The sheriff reveals to Chandler that Charlie came to him about the blackmail attempt and that, unknown to Chandler, whose real name is Monte Korber, Charlie had been pardoned of the earlier crime years before.
 With his reputation at last clear, Ken is free to court Lila, who has always loved him.